Beijing grapples with Games legacy four years on

 Even the trumpeted closing of polluting factories to improve Beijing’s notoriously poor air has only had a limited effect and the city is still regularly cloaked in a think pall of choking smog.

-Where once Chinese swelled with pride at the hosting of the Olympics, especially after the country topped the gold medal table in 2008, some now criticize the venues for their wastefulness.
-“I think the building materials are very expensive and wasteful,” said tourist Li Fang.
+Where once Chinese swelled with pride at the hosting of the Olympics, especially after the country topped the gold medal table in 2008, some now criticise the venues for their wastefulness.

 Additional reporting by David Gray